arfajarsetiaji/prettier-config/README.md

   "prettier": "@arfajarsetiaji/prettier-config"
 }
 ```

-b.
-If you need to override it, spread import this config library in your .prettierrc.js file.
-Export the modifications, e.g modify the print width config:
+- If you need to override it, spread import this config library in your .prettierrc.js file & export the modifications, e.g modify the print width config:

 ```js
 module.exports = {